-To me, science has to be done properly or it is not worth doing at all.
-The acceptance of bad science and its results as valid is a good definition of pseudoscience.
-Who are the pseudoscientists here?
+Science has to be done properly or it is not worth doing at all.
+The determined acceptance of bad science and its results as valid is a good definition of pseudoscience.
+So who are the real pseudoscientists here?

 For a start, how scientific was Dunne?
 He certainly wanted to be and thought he was.
 He firmly believed that every thought and experience in life was accompanied by its associated brain signal.
 He accepted Einstein and Minkowski's four-dimensional spacetime as fundamentally sound, right down to the Lorentz contraction which presented physical reality relative to the observer and thus gave Einstein's theory its name.
 He thoroughly appreciated the human mind's ability to deceive itself and wrote off the contemporary fashions for spiritualism and fortune-telling with a disdain borne of personal experience.
 Moreover, he also thoroughly appreciated the technical challenge of drawing objective scientific results from what was an almost wholly subjective phenomenon: how do you identify a precognitive experience?

 Dunne did his best to be objective, but the acid test muct come with attempts to duplicate his results.
 The respected Society for Psychical Research decided to see for itself.
-But their research officer turned down Dunne's complex but reasonably rigorous procedures in favour of something simpler and more practical.
-It was therefore also a good deal less scientific; nobody said science was easy.
-When the results came through, he and Dunne produced widely different assessments as to the probabilities involved.
-The Society felt forced into the quite extraordinary position of publishing an editorial disclaiming their own research officer's report and he left not long afterwards.
-Yet every good sceptic ever since has seized on that report as proof Dunne was wrong, conveniently ignoring the society's official disclaimer printed immediately above it.
+But their research officer Theodore Besterman turned down Dunne's rigorous but complex procedures in favour of something simpler and more practical.
+It was therefore also a good deal less scientific and Dunne argued it was so badly designed it was no longer a test of his theory.
+When the results came through, Besterman and Dunne produced widely different assessments as to what was or was not a coincidence and what were the probabilities involved.
+Dunne went on to extract further information from the participants and used this to fill in some of the gaps that Besterman had opened up.
+The Society felt forced into the quite extraordinary position of publishing an editorial preface disclaiming their own research officer's report and he left not long afterwards.
+Yet every good sceptic ever since has seized on that report as proof Dunne was wrong, conveniently ignoring the society's official disclaimer printed immediately and quite unmissably above.
 Dear sceptics, I call that blind eye of yours bad science.
 Your rejection of Dunne is more pseudoscientific than his claims ever were.

 Matters were not helped by the psi hypothesis developed by JB and LE Rhine at that time.
 Psi is defined in a negative way, as "para"normal, outside of accepted science.
-It is impossible to prove such a negative beyond reasonable doubt, that any given experimental result can not be explained by the known laws of science.
+It is impossible to prove such a negative beyond reasonable doubt, that any given observation can not be explained by the known laws of science.
 Although early experiments suggested positive results, the more rigorous and automated they became the more the results evaporated.
 From our perspective, all this automation was making key mistakes.
 Dunne's theory, deduced from his experiments, was that his dreams were previsions of his own later experiences.
 They were otherwise perfectly normal, they were just displaced in time by anything from a few minutes to many years.
 Had they occurred after the event in question, they would have been entirely normal.
 Returning to the Rhines' experiments, we can now appreciate their mistakes.
 Firstly, a long succession of similar tests yields a long succession of similar results.
 When the subject tries to predict the next result, there is in fact no knowing which result in the series mighe be being foreseen; the assumption that it is the next one is wholly unjustified.
 Then again, if the subject never knows the outcome of a guess, there will be no way that they can have prevision of that knowledge.
 So automated test runs with only a statistical summary at the end leave the subject without antyhing to foresee in the first place.
 That wipes out the vast majority of psi-hypothesis experiments ever carried out.
-If Dunne was right then we can confidently predict the psi programme would fail, and the Dunne dream hypothesis is as well supported by the outcome as is the sceptical hypothesis.
+If Dunne was right then we can confidently predict the psi programme would fail.
+The Dunne dream hypothesis is therefore actually (if weakly) supported by the outcome of the psi programme.
+But then of sourse, so too is the sceptical hypothesis.
 Ultimatetly, the psi hypothesis was not pseudoscience because it was falsified, it just happened to be proved wrong.
 But Dunne was not proved wrong, so once again any sceptics who write off Dunne dreams, just because psi failed, are the bad scientists, the pseudoscientists, here.

 Various other attempts have been made to test for dream precognition, some focused more closely on Dunne's ideas than others.
 But few if any have applied as much methodological and statistical rigour as Dunne did, let alone tighten up on the looser areas such as rigorous assessments of probabilities.
 As I said at the beginning, the best predictor for the outcome of any study is whether or not the lead researcher is inclined to acceptance or scepticism.
 That is not the mark of science, it is a red flag that the pseudoscientists have invaded the pitch.
 Dunne's theory is in principle falsifiable, that makes it good science.
 The real work that needs to be done is to clear the pseudoscientists out the way, sceptic and advocate alike, so that Dunne's rational scientific heritage can be recovered in its full glory and taken forward to the next level.
 And that requires the goodwill of the scientifically genuinely open-minded, those who can put aside their predilections, be they to scepticism or acceptance, and collaborate on a clear and level playing-field to find out who is right.